arbCoding/PsSp/README.md

 brew install fftw glfw
 ```

-On Linux (Ubuntu 22.04 confirmed, Debian based)
+On Linux (Ubuntu 22.04, Debian based)
 ```shell
 sudo apt install libfftw3-dev libglfw3-dev
 ```

-After you've installed FFTW you need to clone this project and initialize the submodules
+Next you need to clone this project and initialize the submodules
 ```shell
 git clone https://github.com/arbCoding/PsSp.git
 cd PsSp
 git submodule update --init
 ```

-That will download the appropriate submodule dependencies, with the correct commit version, automatically from their respective GitHub repositories.
+That will download the appropriate submodule dependencies, with the correct commit version, automatically, from their respective GitHub repositories.
-You can confirm that by examining them inside the submodules directory (they will be empty before you initialize them and population afterward).
+You can confirm that by examining them inside the submodules directory (they will be empty before you initialize them and populate afterward).

 Then it is a simple as running
 ```shell
 make
 ```

-To make all the programs, which will be inside the ./bin/ directory (test programs will go inside the ./bin/test/ directory).
+To make all of the programs, which will be inside the ./bin/ directory (test programs will go inside the ./bin/test/ directory).

 To cleanup (including removing the compiled programs), run:
 ```shell